deniskyashif/blog/content/posts/computing-ranges-constant-time.md

 ---
 title: "Computing Ranges in Constant Time"
-date: 2019-06-25T16:44:25+03:00
+date: 2019-06-28T13:26:25+03:00
-draft: true
+draft: false
 useMath: true
-summary: "With Sparse Tables and Dynamic Programming."
+summary: "Range Minimum Query with Sparse Tables and Dynamic Programming."
 ---

 Suppose have some sequence of elements.
 We want to be able to answer questions about any of its ranges in constant time \\(O(1)\\).
 For example we have the following sequence:

 \\[ A = \\{ 5, 2, 4, 7, 6, 3, 1, 2 \\} \\]

+* What is the minimum/maximum element in the range from index 0 to 3? (known as [RMQ](https://en.wikipedia.org/wiki/Range_minimum_query))
 * What is the sum of the elements in the range from index 1 to 4?
-* What is the minimum/maximum element in the range from index 0 to 3?

 A naive approach would simply iterate over the range and determine the result (\\(O(n)\\) search and \\(O(n)\\) space), or precalculate all of the possible queries (\\(O(1)\\) search and \\(O(n^2)\\) space).
 When speed and efficiency are essential, however, in cases when we're dealing with large datasets, we'll have to come up with something more clever.